hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 ![](../../assets/technology/automation-account-exchange/create-runbook-exchange.png)

-We have created the runbook, but now we require the associated script to execute our action to remove company data.
+We have created the runbook, but now we require the script to execute our actions on Exchange Online.
+I'll provide a basic script that will do the following.

+1. Take in a user principal name (the target user)

+2. Connect to Exchange Online via managed identity

+3. Lists the mobile devices on which the mailbox is synced

+4. Wipes the container (Exchange mailbox) for each device

+> **Note that you should test and validate within your own environment first**.
+Utilize this [resource](https://learn.microsoft.com/en-us/exchange/clients/exchange-activesync/remote-wipe) to understand the impact of utilizing the "Clear-MobileDevice" command as using it incorrectly can **wipe the entire device**.
+The goal is to wipe the container (Exchange mailbox) only

 ```powershell
 # remove-company-data.ps1